stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 Introducing clear values should have been easy, however there was a nasty surprise when adding the depth-stencil to the demo, with JNA throwing the infamous `Invalid memory access` error.
 Eventually we realised that `VkClearValue` and `VkClearColorValue` are in fact __unions__ and not structures.
 Presumably the original code with a single clear value only worked by luck because the properties for a colour attachment happen to be the first field in each object, i.e. the `color` and `float32` properties.

-Thankfully JNA supports unions out-of-the-box.
-The generated code was manually modified to use the `setType` method of the JNA union class to 'select' the relevant properties.
+Thankfully JNA supports unions out-of-the-box, the generated code was manually modified as unions.
 As far as we can tell this is the __only__ instance in the whole Vulkan API that uses unions!

 A clear value is defined by the following abstraction: